Skip to content

 Avanet

-Understand and configure Sophos Firewall Rules
+Understand and safely configure Sophos Firewall rules

-This article explains a Sophos Firewall Rule from top to bottom: order, groups, Action, logging, Source, Destination, Services, User Matching, Exclusions, NAT, Web Filtering, TLS Inspection, Security Heartbeat, Application Control, IPS, Traffic Shaping, DSCP, NDR and email scanning.
+This article explains a Sophos Firewall rule from top to bottom: Order, Groups, Action, Logging, Source, Destination, Services, User Matching, Exclusions, NAT, Web Filtering, TLS Inspection, Security Heartbeat, Application Control, IPS, Traffic Shaping, DSCP, NDR and Email scanning.

 The menu path is: